The Three Sisters (fairy tale): Iran

 In an Iranian tale titled The "Pink Pearl" Prince, a merchant lives in Persia with his three daughters, Razia, Fawzia and Nazneen.
 One day, he has to go to Mecca on pilgrimage, and his daughters ask him to bring presents: Razia asks for diamond earrings, Fawzia for a diamond hairpin and Nazneen for a pink pearl, and curses her father not to return until he brings it.
 The merchant goes to Mecca and finds the earrings and the hairpin, but, having no luck in getting it, decides to embark on the ship with the other pilgrims.
 The ship does not move, and the other pilgrims notice it.
 The merchant disembarks and goes to look for the "pink pearl", who he learns is the name of the local king's son.
 Prince Pink Pearl tells the merchant he cannot go with him back to Persia, but gives him three boxes.
 The merchant returns home and gives the presents to his elder daughters, shows the boxes to Nazneen, and expels her from home for the troubles her request caused him.
 Nazneen takes the boxes with her and goes to an empty lot.
 She opens the first box and a palace appears to her.
 Next, she opens the second box and maidservants appear to welcome her to the palace.
 Nazneen spends some time in the palace, and decides to open the third box: a bridge appears before her with a prince on it.
-Prince Pink Pealr comes to her and explains she cannot close the third box while he is on the bridge, lest he dies.
+Prince Pink Pearl comes to her and explains she cannot close the third box while he is on the bridge, lest he dies.
 Pink Pearl and Nazneen fall in love with each other.
 Meanwhile, Razia and Fawzia decide to seek their sister.
 After they walk for a day, they reach a palace (their sister's) and are welcomed inside.
 Razia and Fawzia go to take a bath after their long journey, and Fawzia enters Nazneen's quarters.
 She peers into the third box and, seeing nothing, closes it.
 Razia and Fawzia return home with gifts.
 Nazneen goes to wait for the prince, but he never returns.
 Sensing something wrong, she goes back to her room and sees the closed box.
 Nazneen rushes out of her palace and wander off, until she stops to rest under a tree.
 Two birds perch on the tree and talk about the cure for the prince: the oil of the hair of the demon that sits near the tree.
 Nazneen kills the demon and, disguising herself as a doctor, goes to Pink Pearl's kingdom and cures him.
 She asks for the royal ring as her payment, and goes back to her palace.
 She opens the third box and Pink Pearl appears again.
 He sees the ring on her finger, and realizes she was the one that cured him.

 Africa

+According to researcher Emmanuel Plantade and scholar Hasan M. El-Shamy, tale type ATU 432 is also attested in tales from North Africa, in Egypt, Sudan, Algeria and Morocco.